napari/napari/docs/plugins/npe2_getting_started.md

 ## 4. Preparing for release

 Use the `Framework :: napari` [classifier](https://pypi.org/classifiers/) in your package's core metadata to make your plugin more discoverable.
+If you used the cookiecutter, this has already been done for you.

 Once your package, with its `Framework :: napari` classifier, is listed on PyPI, it will also be visible on the [napari hub][hub], alongside all other